 - Losing weight without trying

 Your primary care physician will listen to your chest with a stethoscope.
 He or she can sometimes hear fluid around the lungs, which could (but not always) suggest cancer.
-If you need help finding a healthcare provider, let us help you make an appointment.

 Tests that may be performed include:

 - Low-dose CT lung cancer screening